 The amazing effects of stretching for better blood pressure

-We’ve all heard about the benefits of exercise and its positive effects on lowering blood pressure.
-Regular walking has been the hallmark for lowering blood pressure by reducing the stiffness in the blood vessels so blood can flow easier.
+We’ve all heard about the benefits of exercise for lowering blood pressure.
+Simply walking on a regular basis promotes pliable blood vessels and arteries which in turn supports blood flow.
 But would you believe there may be an even easier way?

 Two reasons to have your liver tested